-The non corrosive and termite resistant aluminum structural system is wrapped in reclaimed iron wood planks that are recycled from an abandoned pier in Borneo, as are the plank floors and decks and the vertical louvers that control low sun and prevailing breezes.
-Interior/ exterior finishes include many beautiful natural highly crafted surfaces from Javanese and Balinese craftsman including wall panels made of woven palm, coconut shell fragments and other organic surfaces.
-The project was realized by a truly international team.
-The clients are from London, the architect from Los Angeles, the engineers from Germany and everything was fabricated in Java and Bali, Indonesia while the house was re assembled by both local Caribbean and Javanese craftsman.
-The project generates its own electricity, collects its own water, and provides for truly indoor/ outdoor relationship conducive to the local microclimate.
-The construction cost of the project worked out to be less than $250.00/sf.
+The Sail House was realized by an international team.
+The clients are from London, the architect is from Los Angeles, and the engineers are from Germany.
+Everything was fabricated in Java and Bali, Indonesia, and the Caribbean and Javanese artisans reassembled the house.
+The project generates its own electricity, collects its own water, and provides an indoor/ outdoor relationship conducive to the local microclimate.
+The project's construction cost worked out to be less than $250.00/square foot.